jknapka/mvca/src/tg/unter/README.txt

     she just sent an alert for that specific event, in the story above).
   - (done) NOTE: Show events in reverse temporal order on the event page.
-  - Also provide a "today's events only" link.
+  - Provide a "today's events only" link.
   - The "events for day" page should allow forward and backward navigation by day, and allow choosing a specific day.
   - CONSIDER: avoid alerting *volunteers* who have been alerted